 Is an 8×10 rug big enough for a living room?

-Does a 9×12 rug make a room look bigger?
+Does a 9×12 rug make a living room look bigger?

 Should all furniture legs sit on the rug?